 So far, we’ve created 15 video programs on QG.
 Each program is developed to target a source of pain.
 Our intention is to help and inspire the user to overcome things that cause them pain.
 We’ve developed programs to deal with loneliness, boredom, bad self-esteem, stress, and worries about health to name a few.

 There are probably better video courses somewhere online.
 We don’t claim to be perfect.
 Our goal is encouraging, motivate and show the users what is possible.

 QuitGamble.com is not a medical treatment for addiction, it’s a resource for self-development for people with gambling problems.
 On QG, the recommended program structure is:

 - The Happiness Test to determine what cause a person pain.

-- Join the community of ex-gamblers or people who wants to stop gambling.
-(Social network like Facebook)
+- Join the community of ex-gamblers or people who want to stop gambling.
+(Social networks like Facebook)

 - Work on their individual plan to ease the pain in their life.
 (For instance, beat loneliness by making new friends)

 - Step by step when the pain decreases the urge to gamble disappear.